fgoujeon/maki/README.md

 /*
 This is the transition table.
 This is where we define the actions that must be executed depending on the active state and the event we receive.
-Basically, whenever awesm::sm::process_event() is called, AweSM iterates over the transitions of this table until it finds a match, i.e. when:
+Basically, whenever awesm::machine::process_event() is called, AweSM iterates over the transitions of this table until it finds a match, i.e. when:
 - 'source_state' is the currently active state (or is awesm::any);
 - 'event' is the type of the processed event;
 - and the 'guard' returns true (or is void).